ebaauw/homebridge-nb/README.md

 service to control the lock, and a _Battery_ service for the battery.
 The when present and configured, door sensor is exposed as separate _Contact Sensor_ service, including Eve history.
-- Expose each Nuki Openers as separate accessory, with t.b.d. services.
+- Expose each Nuki Opener as separate accessory, with a _Doorbell_ service for the ringer, a _Lock Mechanism_ service for the opener, and a _Battery_ Service for the battery.
 - Zero configuration:
   - Automatic discovery of Nuki Bridge and paired Smart Lock and Opener devices.
   - Automatic configuration of API token.